Colonial Legacies and Redress: A Digital Mapping Solution for Europe

 - Many other stakeholders

-These groups will learn about, support, design, and implement more meaningful and scalable redress initiatives across Europe—and beyond.
+These groups will be able to learn about, support, design, and implement more meaningful and scalable redress initiatives across Europe—and beyond.

 RedressHub will thus transform the theoretical insights and methodological innovations from ERC-StG-804151 (Justice Visions) into practical, actionable tools that empower diverse stakeholders to acknowledge and address historical injustices and their lasting impact on contemporary societies.